mgb45/mgb45.github.io/pages/lab.md

 nav_order: 1
 ---

-<p>I run a robot learning lab in Monash Robotics, working with a range of students and staff.
-At the moment, these include:</p>
+<p>I run a robot learning lab in Monash Robotics, working with a range of students and staff. </p>

+### Current Members
 <ul>
 <li style="list-style-type: none;">
 <ul>